KrispyTech/airneis/docs/database/readme.md

 The email will also be the logg in field
 For more safety we the password is hashed and we have one salt per user

 ## Categories

-Each category has a `name`, a `thumbnail` and a `slug` this slug should be the category's name in lowercase and if the category is in multiple words,each space should be replaced by a dash .
+Each category has a `name`, and a`thumbnail` .
-The `slug` should be unique as we will use it in the urls to identify specific `category`.
 `orderOfDisplay` represents the order in which the categories will be displayed on home page as it must be configurable in back office

 ## Products

-As for the category each product will have a slug that follows the same rules as the category's slug.
 The `description` is mandatory as the risk to create confusion for the client is too high without description.
 `ThumbnailUrl` is the url of the image that will be displayed on the category page.